News

 Program News & Updates

-Over the past 30 years, our talented producers have always strived to bring interesting and unique programming into the homes of Winthrop residents.
-There have been animal shows like “Paws and Think” and “Animal Talk”, talk formatted programs like “Chamber Chat”, “Think About It” and local history series specials like “Edward Rowe Snow’s New England”.
+Since 1987, WCAT’s talented producers have always strived to bring interesting and unique programming into the homes of Winthrop residents.
+There have been animal shows like “Paws and Think” and “Animal Talk”, talk formatted programs like “Chamber Chat”, “Think About It” and local history series specials like “Edward Rowe Snow’s New England”, produced by Jeremy D’Entremont; “Deer Island” and “Three Days In December”, both produced by Ron Wayland.

 Politics, children’s shows, comedies, holiday classics, health programs, and music.
 Lots of great music.
 Every genre has been covered here at WCAT.

 Some of our longest running programs continue still today.
-Kathy Driscoll still delights us with “Shelter Tales”, her monthly preview of the newest cats and dogs up for adoption at the Northeast Animal Shelter in Salem, MA.
-Producer Ron Vecchia continues his informative “Community Forum”, keeping residents abreast of local current issues like politics and important town events.
+Long time producer Ron Vecchia continues his informative “Community Forum”, keeping residents abreast of local current issues like politics and important town events.
 Judie Vankooiman produces “Life Issues”, bringing awareness to social issues such as homelessness, obesity, domestic violence and substance abuse.
 And long-time producer Barbara Bishop continues to entertain us with her music concerts, town events and nature programs.

 WCAT has some great new programming as well, thanks to our many talented producers.
 If music is your thing, check out Acoustic Sessions.
-Co-produced by Cathy Stacy and Matt Rodes, this monthly program features some of the newest local musicians, playing live in WCAT’s Studio A. Cathy and Matt also collaborate with “On the Bookshelf”.
+Co-produced by Matt Rodes and Deb Scearbo, this monthly program features some of the newest local musicians, playing live in WCAT’s Studio A. Deb and Matt also collaborate with “On the Bookshelf”.
 Hosted by Peter Solomon, this newest edition to our weekly line-up features local authors discussing their latest books.
-“Checking In With Amy”, highlights health issues effecting adults over 55, with medical experts from East Boston Neighborhood Health Center.

-These are just a few of the wide range of programming you will find throughout the day on WCAT channel 3.
+These are just a few of the wide range of programming you will find throughout the day on WCAT channel 9.
 We are proud of all our producers who volunteer their time and hard work to bring these important programs to the homes of Winthrop.
 We encourage you to do the same.
 WCAT is a volunteer based TV station, relying solely on talented individuals like you to produce programming that will benefit and entertain residents for generations to come.
+Stop by the station any time and get a first hand look at the studio, and learn how you can become part of this important community organization.

 The WCAT Bulletin Board